 1. How much does it cost to attend the Booth School of Business?

-The average per-year cost of tuition for Booth is around $70,000, although the school estimates the total per-year cost of their MBA program, including health insurance, accommodation, and other living necessities, to total at around $110,000 on average.
+However, the school estimates the total per-year cost of their MBA program, including health insurance, accommodation, and other living necessities, to total at around $110,000 on average.

 2. Does the Booth School of Business offer financial aid?

 Booth offers a range of scholarships and financial aid, depending on your circumstances and the course you are applying for.

 3. What is the Booth School of Business known for?

 Booth is known for its emphasis on quantitative methods, boasting more Nobel laureates in economics than any other business education institution.

-5. How diverse is the class at the Booth School of Business?
+6. How diverse is the class at the Booth School of Business?

 If you would like a more detailed breakdown of the class profile at the Booth School of Business, take a look at the school website.

-6. How long is a Booth MBA program?
+7. How long is a Booth MBA program?

-But successfully applying and securing a Booth MBA for yourself would hugely benefit your career not just in terms of increased salary (though that is a definite consideration), but in the recognition that you would no doubt receive from having attended such an esteemed institution.
+But successfully applying and securing a Booth MBA for yourself would hugely benefit your career.
+This is not only in terms of increased salary but also in the recognition that you would undoubtedly receive from having attended such an esteemed institution.

 If you believe you are a candidate fit to study at one of the best business education institutions in the world, demonstrating your personality and motivation in your college essay and letters of recommendation should earn you your place.